A river in Piscataquis and Aroostook Counties in northern Maine that flows into the St. John River.

 Returning to the east coast of the United States in September 1948, she resumed runs between the Atlantic seaboard and oil ports in the West Indies and along the coast of the Gulf of Mexico.

-In the 10 years between the beginning of 1956 and the beginning of 1966, Allagash continued to conduct operations along the lines established during her first decade of service.
-She made six deployments to the 6th Fleet in the Mediterranean Sea, participated in NATO exercises, and made midshipmen cruises.
-When not deployed overseas, the oiler conducted east coast and West Indian missions, including the annual "Springboard" fleet exercise as well as type training, refresher training, and independent ship exercises.
-During November and December of 1962, she earned the Armed Forces Expeditionary Medal for providing logistics support to the warships enforcing President J ohn F. Kennedy's "quarantine" of Cuba to compel the Soviet Union to remove offensive missiles from that island.
+In the decade between the beginning of 1956 and the beginning of 1966, Allagash continued to conduct operations along the lines established during her first ten years of service.
+She made six deployments to the Sixth Fleet in the Mediterranean Sea, participated in NATO exercises, and made midshipmen cruises.
+When not deployed overseas, the oiler conducted east coast and West Indian missions, including the annual Springboard fleet exercise as well as type training, refresher training, and independent ship exercises.
+During November and December of 1962, she earned the Armed Forces Expeditionary Medal for providing logistics support to the warships enforcing President John F. Kennedy's "quarantine" of Cuba to compel the Soviet Union to remove offensive missiles from that island.

 Allagash was placed in commission, in reserve, at Boston, Mass., on 2 September 1970 to prepare for inactivation.
 On 21 December 1970, she was decommissioned.
 Though she remained Navy property, Allagash was turned over to the custody of the Maritime Administration on 13 November 1971 at its James River (Va.) facility.
 Her name was struck from the Navy list on 1 June 1973, and she was sold to the Union Minerals & Alloys Corp. on 22 March 1976 for scrapping.